-When the set of resources~$\R$ may also include storage, the result~\eqref{eq:9} is no longer valid and requires modification.
-It is necessary to understand how storage resources may be optimally scheduled for the minimisation of EEU, and indeed how they are rescheduled for this purpose as other capacity-providing resources are varied.
-Assume, for simplicity, that storage may be completely recharged between periods of what would, in the absence of such storage, be energy \emph{shortfall}, but that storage may not usefully be charged during such periods of shortfall.
-(This is currently the case in many countries, such as GB, where periods of shortfall are generally well separated; typically there is at most a single period of shortfall---the period of evening peak demand---during any day, and storage may be fully recharged overnight.)
-Assume also that any process of what would otherwise be continuous energy shortfall is to be met as far as possible from available storage, with the aim of minimising any residual unserved energy, and that each store~$i$ delivers energy subject to a \emph{rate} (power) constraint and a total \emph{energy} constraint. \footnote{In other contexts the energy constraint might be referred to as the ``capacity'' of the store (as measured, for example, in MWh).
-However, in the context of capacity markets, ``capacity'' has units of power (as measured, for example, in MW), and we preserve this usage throughout this paper.} At each time~$t$ define the \emph{residual lifetime} (or \emph{to-go time}) of each store~$i$ as the residual energy in the store at time~$t$ divided by the maximum rate at which that energy can be served.
-Then the above minimisation of EEU is achieved by the use of the \emph{greedy} algorithm in which, at each successive time~$t$ during any period of shortfall, that shortfall is reduced as far as possible from energy in storage and in which the use of the stores is prioritised in descending order of their residual lifetimes.
-The optimality of the above policy is proved in~\cite{CZ2018}, and is also implicit in the results of~\cite{EAT}.
-Now let~$\S_e$ be the set of stores which, under the above policy, are empty at the end of the day.
-(Note that, since the shortfall process is typically random, so also is the set $\S_e$.)
-Then, in the presence of storage the result~\eqref{eq:9} is replaced by the more general result
+For an exact analysis, assume that storage may be completely recharged between periods of what would, in the absence of storage, be energy \emph{shortfall}, but that storage may not usefully be recharged during periods of shortfall.
+(This is currently the case in GB, for example, where periods of shortfall are generally well separated; typically there is at most a single period of shortfall during any day, and storage may be fully recharged overnight.)
+Assume also that any process of what would otherwise be continuous energy shortfall is met as far as possible from available storage, with the aim of minimising residual unserved energy, and that each store~$i$ delivers energy subject to \emph{rate} (power) and total \emph{energy} constraints. \footnote{In other contexts the energy constraint might be referred to as the ``capacity'' of the store (as measured, for example, in MWh).
+However, in the context of capacity markets, ``capacity'' has units of power (as measured, for example, in MW), and we preserve this usage throughout this paper.} At each time~$t$ define the \emph{residual lifetime} of each store~$i$ as such residual energy in the store at time~$t$ as is available for subsequent use divided by the maximum rate at which that energy can be served.
+Then the above minimisation of EEU is achieved by the use of the \emph{greedy} algorithm in which, at each successive time~$t$ during any period of shortfall, this shortfall is reduced as far as possible from energy in storage and in which the use of the stores is prioritised in descending order of their residual lifetimes.
+The optimality of the above policy is proved by~\cite{CZ2018} and by~\cite{ETA-pscc}.
+Note that the implementation of this policy, although optimal, nevertheless does not, as each successive time~$t$, require any foreknowledge of the shortfall process subsequent to time~$t$, so that this policy is practicable to the extent that the scheduling of stores may be coordinated.
+(If, in more extreme situations, storage may not be fully recharged between periods of use, then optimal scheduling is more complicated and does require foresight as above.
+This is also the case when the unit valuation of unserved energy is not uniform but increases according to the depth of shortfall, in which case it is sometimes optimal to defer serving energy from storage in anticipation of its being more usefully supplied at a later time---see~\cite{CZ2018} for a detailed analysis.)
+Even when such coordination is difficult, under the above assumption that storage may not be recharged within shortfall periods, any policy for the use of the stores which does not actually spill energy will clearly also perform optimally in any shortfall period in which either the stores are emptied or the shortfall eliminated, so that most reasonable policies for the use of storage may generally be expected to work well---again see \cite{CZ2018}.
+Let~$\S_e$ be the set of stores which, under the above optimal policy, are empty (i.e.\ have reached their minimum permitted state of charge) at the end of the shortfall period.
+Then it is formally shown by~\cite{CZ2018} that, in the presence of storage, the result~\eqref{eq:9} is replaced by the more general result